Free Research Preview. DrugChatter may produce inaccurate information.

 How Does Lipitor Work?

 Lipitor works by inhibiting the enzyme HMG-CoA reductase, which is responsible for producing cholesterol in the liver.
-By blocking this enzyme, Lipitor reduces the amount of cholesterol produced in the liver, which in turn reduces the amount of cholesterol in the bloodstream.
+By blocking this enzyme, Lipitor reduces the amount of cholesterol produced in the liver, which in turn reduces the amount of LDL cholesterol in the blood.

 Benefits of Lipitor